reflex-dev/reflex-web/docs/library/forms/form.md

 )
 ```

-Here is an example if you want the input text to be at least a certain length.
-You notice the attribute `min_length` is written as snake case.
-Behind the scene, we automatically convert this to the camel case `minLength` used in the frontend.
+Here is an example where the input text is expected to be at least a certain length.
+Note that the attribute `min_length` is written as snake case.
+Behind the scene, Reflex automatically convert this to the camel case `minLength` used in the frontend.

 ```python demo
 rdxp.form_root(